 for John baptized with water, but you will be baptized with the Holy Spirit not many days from now."Acts 1:5(HCSB)

-Before the cross of Calvary, the people of Israel were called by John to turn from their sins because the promised Messiah of God had come.
-John's was a baptism of repentance, specifically targeted at Israel - because Jesus, their King was in their midst and they were to turn from their sins.
-First, they were to repent of their sins, because the kingdom was near for the King was present.
-Though John may not have fully understood - he prophesied that at a future time Christ, the King would baptise these repentant believers, who turned to Christ as Messiah, with the Holy Spirit of God – He will baptise with the Holy Spirit and fire," he proclaimed.
+Before the Cross of Calvary, the people of Israel were called by John to turn from their sins because the promised Messiah of God had come.
+John's was a baptism of repentance specifically targeted at Israel, because Jesus their King was in their midst and they were to turn from their sins.
+First, they were to repent of their sins because the kingdom was near, for the King was present.
+Though John may not have fully understood, he prophesied that at a future time Christ the King would baptise these repentant believers who turned to Christ as Messiah, with the Holy Spirit of God: "He will baptise with the Holy Spirit and fire," he proclaimed.

-There were many people who had believed in Christ as the Messiah, but up ‘til now they had not yet received the promised Holy Spirit as an indwelling reality – they had been told, He is now with you, but he WILL be IN You - and so Christ Himself baptised that little body of believers with His Holy Spirit on that very special day.
+There were many people who had believed in Christ as the Messiah, but until now they had not yet received the promised Holy Spirit as an indwelling reality.
+They had been told, "He is now with you, but he WILL be IN You," and so Christ Himself baptised that little body of believers with His Holy Spirit on that very special day.

-That first day of Pentecost was the day the Church was born, and the Holy Spirit was given – they were all baptised into One Body – the body of Christ.
-Up until that point they were quite fearful but, on that day, when they were baptised with the Holy Spirit, the Church was born, and they were all filled with the power of the Holy Spirit and began to witness with great authority and joy.
+That first day of Pentecost was the day the Church was born.
+The Holy Spirit was given – they were all baptised into one Body – the Body of Christ.
+Until that point they were quite fearful, but on that day the Church was born, they were all filled with the power of the Holy Spirit, and began to witness with great authority and joy.